Hi there, it’s Jen here.

 There are probably worse things to live with.

-I also graduated from the University of Oxford in England with a First Class in English Language and Literature.
-The effects of which have not, it seems, waned…
+If it matters at all, I graduated from the University of Oxford with a First Class Honours degree in English Language and Literature.

 Who is this blog for?

 If you’re studying English, reading a book, or writing an essay (and want some help), you’ve come to the right place.

 - I don’t really know what this poem / novel means… it’s confusing.

 - How do I spot literary devices in a poem (and not just fall back on simile and metaphor every time)?